 As part of obtaining reasonable assurance about whether the Board's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests did not disclose any instances of noncompliance or other matters that are required to be reported under Government Auditing Standards
+The results of our tests did disclose one instance of noncompliance or other matter that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings and responses as item FS 2012-1.

-We noted certain other instances of noncompliance that are required to be reported under Government Auditing Standards paragraph 5.14 and 5.16 and Section 12-6-5, NMSA, 1978, and which are described in the accompanying schedule as findings 2005-02, and 2007-01.
+We also noted a certain other matter that is required to be reported pursuant to Government Auditing Standards paragraph 5.14 and 5.16 and Section 12-6-5, NMSA, 1978, and which is described in the accompanying schedule as finding FS 2012-2.

-The Board's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
-We did not audit the Board's response and, accordingly, we express no opinion on it.
+The Board's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
+We did not audit the Board's responses and, accordingly, we express no opinion on them.